eparsonnet93/ekpmeasure/docs/source/start.rst

 	folder1/10V_10ns_1mv.csv

 Dataset aims to simplify this process.
-Dataset is a subclass of `pandas.DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_.
+Dataset is built on `pandas.DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_.
 Dataset takes as parameters a path (where the true data is stored) and an initializer (meta_data) for example in the example above we might define two Datasets (one for each of folder1 and folder2) as

 .. code-block:: python